 | Separation distress | Gradual desensitization training with treats | Builds positive associations with brief separations |

-When implementing these solutions, remember that consistency matters more than speed.
+When implementing these solutions consistency matters more than speed.
 Rushing the process or constantly changing your approach will only confuse your cat.
 Pick a strategy that works for your household and stick with it long enough to see results.

 FAQ